dis — Disassembler for Python bytecode

 Pops a mapping off the stack and looks up the value for co_names[namei].
 If the name is not found there, looks it up in the globals and then the builtins, similar to LOAD_GLOBAL.
 This is used for loading global variables in annotation scopes within class bodies.

-New in version 3.12.
+Added in version 3.12.

 BUILD_TUPLE(count)

-Creates a tuple consuming count items from the stack, and pushes the resulting tuple onto the stack.:
+Creates a tuple consuming count items from the stack, and pushes the resulting tuple onto the stack:

 BUILD_LIST(count)